massdriver-cloud/docs/docs/applications/container-repositories/02-github.md

 ## Publish your application

 Before you can set up a GitHub Action to deploy your application, first you'll need to publish it to Massdriver and create a package.
-You can do this by following the [Getting Started](/applications/getting-started) guide.
+You can do this by following the [Create App](/applications/create) guide.

 After you publish your application, you'll need to create a package.
 You can do this by dragging your application out from the bundle bar in the Massdriver canvas.
 Fill in the fields of your application and click **Save**.